Electrical Engineering MBA/MSE (Online)

 - Complete all required ASU Graduate Admission application materials

-MSE (Electrical Engineering) Admission Requirements
+MSE (Electrical Engineering) admission requirements

 - ABET accredited electrical engineering undergraduate degree, 3.0 GPA in the last two years of study

-- Non-ABET electrical engineering undergraduate degree, 3.5 GPA in last two years of study-Or have graduated first class with distinction
+- Non-ABET electrical engineering undergraduate degree, 3.5 GPA in last two years of study-Or have graduated first class with distinction (And must score 156 or higher on the GRE quantitative section)

 - Complete all required ASU Graduate Admission application material